 1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

 The City of Bloomington adopted a new Citizen Participation Plan (CPP) in November 2018 and that plan was amended in 2020.
-The public comment period for this Annual Action Plan was from May 6, 2022 through June 9, 2022 with a public hearing held on May 9, 2022.
-No public comments were received during the public comment period.

 Citizen Participation Outreach